-Krekel’s father was musician and songwriter Tim Krekel which whom he had many musical interactions prior to Tim’s death in 2009: Krekel is on two of his father’s records, the two co- wrote a song on Tim’s last record, and around 2000 the Krekels recorded an album together.
+Krekel’s father was musician and songwriter Tim Krekel with whom he had many musical interactions prior to Tim’s death in 2009: Krekel is on two of his father’s records, the two co- wrote a song on Tim’s last record, and around 2000 the Krekels recorded an album together.

 Many of Krekel’s bandmates from his career, which spans four decades, remain creative associates to this day.
 “Everything I’ve done in my musical life has informed how I play now,” he says.
 “I’m still excited about music.”